dedis/popstellar/docs/messageData.md

 A member of the LAO can cast a vote by publishing an election/cast_vote message to the election’s channel.
 Each member may cast multiple votes, only the last one will be counted.
-If write-in is allowed for the election then the vote has to have a write-in.

 For the generated vote ids, it has to be made sure that the hash is unique and consistent across all subsystems.
 The hash is computed based on the list of